eKristensen/beer/README.md

 System used to keep track of how drunk we get.

-# Enviroment requirements:
+# Enviroment requirements

 Ubuntu Server 18.04 LTS recommended, but any server capable of running the following will work:

 * Web-server Eg. nginx (see sample config below) or apache
-* PHP 7.3
+* PHP 7.3 or later
 * MySQL or MariaDB server

 It is recommended to setup lets encrypt on your webserver.
 Please look at [Certbot](https://certbot.eff.org/)